 Featured titles include:

-The back matter of the volume includes six significant indexes: Print Works by Title, Print Works by Author, Print Works by Date of First Publication, Films by Screenwriter, Films by Director, and Films by Release Date.
+The back matter of the volume includes six significant indexes: Index of Print Works by Title; Index of Print Works by Author; Index of Print Works by Date of First Publication; Index of Films by Screenwriter; Index of Films by Director; and Index of Films by Release Date.

-The expanded coverage in this new volume will appeal to both book and film lovers alike, as well as offer serious value to film study curricula.
+This new work will appeal to both book and film lovers alike, as well as offer serious value to film study curricula.

 Free Online with Print Purchase.

 In addition, Novels Into Film comes with complimentary online access via http://online.salempress.com.
 A single purchase of the printed version is all it takes to gain access to this important title on the web.